Continuous-time trading and the emergence of probability: Introduction

-The reader will notice that not only our main result but also many of our definitions resemble those in Dubins and Schwarz's paper \cite{dubins/schwarz:1965}, which can be regarded as the measure-theoretic counterpart of this paper.
-The main difference of this paper is that we do not assume a given probability measure from outset. \ifFULL\bluebegin It can be said that my result is a ``functional form'' of theirs: e.g., since they start from a probability measure, they do not have to worry about tightness. \blueend\fi A less important difference is that our main result will not assume that the price path is unbounded and nowhere constant (among other things, this generalization is important to include the main results of \cite{\CTI,\CTII} as special cases).
-A result similar to that of Dubins and Schwarz was almost simultaneously proved by Dambis \cite{dambis:1965}; however, Dambis, unlike Dubins and Schwarz, dealt with predictable quadratic variation, and his result can be regarded as the measure-theoretic counterpart of \cite{vovk:1993forecasting} and \cite{\CTIII}.
+The reader will notice that not only our main result but also many of our definitions resemble those in Dubins and Schwarz's paper \cite{Dubins/Schwarz:1965}, which can be regarded as the measure-theoretic counterpart of this paper.
+The main difference of this paper is that we do not assume a given probability measure from the outset. \ifFULL\bluebegin Since they start from a probability measure, they do not have to worry about tightness. \blueend\fi A less important difference is that our main result will not assume that the price path is unbounded and nowhere constant (among other things, this generalization is important to include the main results of \cite{\CTI,\CTII} as special cases\ifFULL\bluebegin\ and to cover the case of financial markets in which prices cannot become strictly negative\blueend\fi).
+A result similar to that of Dubins and Schwarz was almost simultaneously proved by Dambis \cite{Dambis:1965}; however, Dambis, unlike Dubins and Schwarz, dealt with predictable quadratic variation, and his result can be regarded as the measure-theoretic counterpart of \cite{Vovk:1993forecasting} and \cite{\CTIII}.

 \ifFULL\bluebegin I hope that the current work on game-theoretic probability will lead to a better balance between the two varieties of probability.
 Measure-theoretic probability is ideal in the core of probability theory, where everything is probabilized (including, e.g., randomized algorithms).
 Game-theoretic probability allows us to explore the emergence of measure-theoretic probability and probability-type properties at the outskirts of probability. \blueend\fi